 “I loved the Z7, but I’m having a lot of fun with the Z7 II now.”
 Low-light shots are fantastic, and the ease of use and custom settings have been elevated to new heights.”

 Related Article: 10 Essential Vlogging Youtuber Camera Gear On Amazon

 Benefitting more than just stills, the 45MP full-frame sensor also enables impressively high-resolution DCI 8K 30 fps raw video recording internally along with 4K recording up to 120 fps in 4:2:2 10-bit with Canon Log.

 HDR-PQ recording is possible, too, in-camera HDR production and external recording, via the HDMI port supports a clean 4K output at up to 60 fps.

 Both All-I and IPB compression options are available, along with the ability to use Dual Pixel CMOS AF when shooting at up to 8K raw.

-Browse the best filmmaking equipment deals available at your favorite retailers:
+Browse the best camera equipment deals available at your favorite retailers:

 If you found this post useful, please do consider sharing it or letting your friends know via social media.
 Have something to add?
 Please feel free to do so in the comments section below.
 I really appreciate it!

 📌 Don’t forget to save the blog for later, pin the image below!

 About the author: Trent (IMDB | Youtube) has spent 10+ years working on an assortment of film and television projects.
 He writes about his experiences to help (and amuse) others.
 If he’s not working, he’s either traveling, reading or writing about travel/film, or planning travel/film projects.